riqs07/riqs07/README.md

 ### Hi there 👋

 My name is Terriq.
 I am a self-taught developer.
+I code in Javascript.